Key Takeaways

 Ranking second overall in Wisconsin is The Hartford with the most affordable general liability premiums and coverage depth that most competitors don't carry.
 Its GL policy covers defense costs outside policy limits, so legal fees don't reduce the coverage available for settlements and rented premises sublimits reach up to $500,000.
 Wisconsin contractors get a broad form endorsement that auto-includes blanket additional insured status, without needing to add it separately.

-Several industries see double digit savings, the highest being education (29%), health care & medical (26%), and arts, media & entertainment (22%).
-It also offers the lowest average rates for all business sizes, from solo operators to mid-sized companies.
-Purchasing requires an agent, and the quote process takes longer than fully digital options, but agent support closes that gap after purchase.
-Wisconsin businesses can get COIs processed within four hours for contractor and landlord requirements, and reviews on claims handling highlight consistent communication and fair outcomes.
+Several industries see double-digit savings, with education leading at 29%, followed by health care and medical at 26% and arts, media and entertainment at 22%.
+The Hartford also has the lowest average rates across all business sizes, from solo operators to mid-sized companies.
+You need an agent to purchase a policy, and the process takes longer than fully digital options, but that support pays off after purchase.
+Wisconsin businesses get COIs processed within four hours for contractor and landlord requirements, and customer reviews point to consistent communication and fair outcomes on claims.

 Where The Hartford performs best:

-• Regulated or institutional businesses looking for low-cost coverage
+• Supports regulated or institutional businesses that need lower-cost coverage

-• Growing businesses with 10 or more employees across any industry
+• Serves growing businesses with 10 or more employees across industries

-• Operations requiring complex endorsements or contractor bonding
+• Handles operations that require complex endorsements or contractor bonding

-• Businesses that value hands-on claims support over digital self-service
+• Provides hands-on claims support for businesses that prefer it over digital self-service

 Where The Hartford performs less competitively:

-• Businesses prioritizing instant digital onboarding or app-based COIs
+• Falls short for businesses that want instant digital onboarding or app-based COIs

-• Wholesale, agriculture or real estate businesses wanting savings
+• Offers fewer savings for wholesale, agriculture or real estate businesses

 Learn More: The Hartford Review